-As the media frenzy over the functional cure has calmed down somewhat in recent weeks, Dr. Gay is all too happy to get back to the work that brought her fame.
+As the media frenzy over the functional cure has calmed down somewhat in recent weeks however, Dr. Gay is all too happy, to get back to the work that brought her fame.

-Before that, though, she highlighted that Christians and churches can play a vital role in preventing the disease by engaging their communities to know Christ.
+Before that though, she highlighted that Christians and churches can play a vital role in preventing the disease by engaging their communities about Christ.

 "Our social consciousness needs to be centered on the Gospel and how the Gospel and Christ living in us can educate our lifestyle choices.
 And that will be the prevention of not only HIV but a whole host of other human suffering," the doctor noted.
 "Christians and churches need to be engaged in their communities with education about Christ," she added.

 In a response from the Medical Center on Thursday, as well Dr. Gay also addressed concerns over whether or not the baby's mother had given consent for the child to be treated by the hospital for HIV.